sriinampudi/Leetcoding/README.md

 - This repo is a curation of the [Leetcode](https://leetcode.com/) Problems which I solve occasionaly.
 - The solutions are primarily in Python
 - You can use this as a refernce for your Interview Prep Journey or in general problem solving
-- Currently availabe:[Easy](https://leetcode.com/problemset/algorithms/?difficulty=Easy) Problems , [Medium](https://leetcode.com/problemset/algorithms/?difficulty=Medium) Problems
+- Currently availabe: [Easy](https://leetcode.com/problemset/algorithms/?difficulty=Easy) Problems , [Medium](https://leetcode.com/problemset/algorithms/?difficulty=Medium) Problems

 <p align="center"><img width=40% src="https://media.giphy.com/media/gjaJ4I9CdwBBTbY4W1/giphy.gif"></p>